abarc20/abarc20/README.md

 - Python 3
 - Abordinals library (copy chordinals.py over into this abarc20 dir for now)
 - A configured Aba node with RPC access
-- NFT wallet created, see Aba NFT Minting Docs (e.g. chia wallet nft create -n "chirc-20 nft wallet")
+- NFT wallet created, see Aba NFT Minting Docs (e.g. aba wallet nft create -n "abarc-20 nft wallet")
 - The ticker being minted must have been deployed in a previous block and not yet minted out for the mint to be considered valid

 ## Usage